 Sam Altman has overseen several startups to great strides and growth.
 The concept of startups is that it is a tough road.
 However, following this definitive guide to successful companies will get you closer to the goal you actually want to achieve.

 Are you ready to launch your startup?
 Better still, have you already launched your startup?
-Just imagine how amazing it would be to let someone else worry about generating publicity for your startup, while you focus on perfecting your product.
+Just imagine how amazing it would be to let someone else generate publicity for your startup, while you focus on perfecting your product.
 With a team of professionals who have experience working with brands from different industries, Pressfarm can do that for you!
-Pressfarm provides personalized public relations services which will help you tell a memorable brand story that will capture media attention and inspire your target audience.
+Pressfarm provides personalized public relations services that will help you tell a memorable brand story that will capture media attention and inspire your target audience.